Under Siege: Critical response

 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.
 Reviewers praised Tommy Lee Jones and Gary Busey's performances as the film's villains.
-Rotten Tomatoes gives the film a score of 79% based on reviews from 28 critics.
+Rotten Tomatoes gives the film a score of 83% based on reviews from 30 critics.
 The site's consensus states: "A well-directed action thriller that makes the most of its confined setting, Under Siege marks a high point for early '90s action—and its star's spotty filmography."
 This is one of the few Steven Seagal films to receive a fresh rating on Rotten Tomatoes, along with Executive Decision and Machete, being called "Die Hard on a battleship" by film critics.
+On Metacritic, the film has a weighted average score of 58 out of 100 based on 17 critics, indicating "mixed or average reviews".

 It was also the only Seagal movie to receive an Academy Award nomination, earning two nominations for Best Sound Effects Editing (John Leveque and Bruce Stambler) and for Best Sound (Donald O. Mitchell, Frank A. Montaño, Rick Hart and Scott D. Smith).
-It did not win in either category.
+It did not win in either category, losing to Bram Stoker's Dracula and The Last of the Mohicans.
 Harrison Ford saw a rough cut of the film and approved director Andrew Davis for The Fugitive (1993).